Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Introduction

-\item This study explores methodologies that enable semantic communication within digital communication environments.
-Notably, it proposes a modulation-agnostic semantic communication framework that incorporates all the digital modulation orders in training.

-\item The cornerstone of the proposed framework is a uJSCC scheme that operates based on a trained encoder-decoder pair and a VQ codebook.
-This uJSCC scheme is capable of maintaining semantic communication as the optimal modulation order adjusts to varying channel conditions.
-To the best of our knowledge, this article presents the first instance of using a uJSCC scheme as a universal model capable of digitalizing semantic communication across multiple modulation orders.

-\item Through extensive experimentation, we demonstrate that the proposed uJSCC surpasses other benchmark schemes--—including model-efficient and task-effective approaches—--in terms of model and training complexity, as well as task performance.

-\item The numerical results illustrate that the proposed model achieves satisfactory reconstruction quality across all signal-to-noise ratio (SNR) ranges, utilizing an efficiently trained universal NN structure.
-Further analysis confirms that uJSCC can be effectively optimized for larger model sizes and in scenarios involving the transmission of more symbols, thereby highlighting the generality of the proposed system with fewer parameters. \end{itemize}
+The contributions of this article are summarized as: \begin{itemize} \item This study explores methodologies that enable semantic communication within digital communication environments.
+Notably, it proposes a modulation-agnostic semantic communication framework that incorporates all the digital modulation orders in training. \item The cornerstone of the proposed framework is a uJSCC scheme that operates based on a trained encoder-decoder pair and a VQ codebook.
+The uJSCC scheme is capable of maintaining semantic communication as the optimal modulation order adjusts to varying channel conditions.
+To the best of our knowledge, this article presents the first instance of using a uJSCC scheme as a universal model capable of digitalizing semantic communication across multiple modulation orders. \item Through extensive experimentation, we demonstrate that the proposed uJSCC surpasses other benchmark schemes--—including model-efficient and task-effective approaches—--in terms of model and training complexity, as well as task performance. \item The numerical results illustrate that the proposed model achieves satisfactory reconstruction quality across all signal-to-noise ratio (SNR) ranges on both low-resolution and high-resolution datasets, utilizing an efficiently trained universal NN structure.
+Additionally, the analysis confirms that uJSCC can be optimized for larger model sizes and more transmitted symbols, demonstrating its generality with fewer parameters. \end{itemize}

-The remainder of the article is structured as follows.
-Section \ref{sec:Preliminaries} introduces the system model and the problem under investigation, along with a discussion of benchmark schemes.
-In Section \ref{sec:Modulation-Agnostic Universal Joint Source-Channel Coding}, we present a modulation-agnostic semantic communication framework that employs a uJSCC approach, detailing its implementation, modulation order selection, and training algorithm.
-Section \ref{sec:Experimental Results} discusses the extensive experimental results that validate the performance of the proposed scheme.
-Finally, conclusions are drawn in Section \ref{sec:Conclusion}.